Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

-- What are the inclusion or exclusion criteria for community?
+- What are the inclusion or exclusion criteria for the community?

 - How are diversity and social justice conceptualized within this belief system?

-Note that I have chosen language above that is grounded in counselling and psychology to deliberately position religion/spirituality as a potential influence on counsellor and client mental health and well-being.
+Note that, above, I have chosen language above that is grounded in counselling and psychology to deliberately position religion/spirituality as a potential influence on counsellor and client mental health and well-being.
 How has your exploration of an alternative belief system influenced your cultural understanding of yourself and others?

 Although people develop a personal class identity, it does not evolve in isolation, but rather as a complex, fluid, and dynamic interaction between person and environment.
-There is a saying that most working class people are one paycheck away from the street, and this may also be true for you.
-It has become more of a reality for many people, through the economic and international crises in recent years, in a way that has impacted their social class identity.
-This is also a common experience for newcomers to Canada who, quite often, are unable to continue on in the professions in which they trained and worked in their home countries.
+There is a saying that most working class people are one paycheque away from the street, and this may also be true for you.
+It has become more of a reality for many people, through the economic and international crises in recent years, and has impacted their social class identity.
+This is also a common experience for newcomers to Canada, who quite often are unable to continue on in the professions in which they trained and worked in their home countries.
 Consider the social class analysis below, which draws on the following scenario.

-Eli and his father both work for a moving company as drivers and loaders.
+Eli and his father both worked for a moving company as drivers and loaders.
 Eli started working at the same company as his dad when he was 16.
 His family never had a lot of money, but his dad always had a better used car than other families on his street.
-Until recently, he still lived in his parents’ home (they are both deceased) with his wife and two high school age children.
-Although he has been with the same company for over 30 years and has worked his way up to floor manager, he is making less money, relative to the current cost of living, than his father did in the 1970s, and he has a lot more responsibilities with longer work hours (class background).
+Until recently, he still lived in his parents’ home (they are now both deceased) with his wife and two high school age children.
+Although Eli remains with this same company, where he’s been for over 30 years and has worked his way up to floor manager, he is making less money, relative to the current cost of living, than his father did in the 1970s.
+He also has many more responsibilities and longer working hours (class background).
 Eli and his colleagues have bought lotto tickets together for years; a year ago they hit the jackpot and each took home $2 million.

 Eli’s social class identity can be understood drawing on the following model.